yuruki/camel-runner/README.md

 camel-runner
 ============

-A standalone Camel runner for command line
+A standalone Camel runner for command line.

+The runner includes a default route which implements a simple from -> to integration pattern with success/failure logging and redelivery.
+Everything is configured via properties.

+Properties can be loaded from a file and with command line parameters.

 Example 1, show usage: